hpc/pavilion2/docs/basics.rst

 The above host config would set the default scheduler to 'slurm' for tests kicked off on a host with a hostname of ``my_host``.
-Pavilion uses the contents of the ``sys_name`` test config variable to determine the current host, which is provided via a built-in `system variable plugin <plugins/sys_vars.html>`__.
+Pavilion uses the contents of the ``sys_name`` test config variable to determine the current host, which is provided via a built-in :ref:`plugins.sys_vars`.
 This behaviour can be overridden by providing your own sys\_var plugin, which is especially useful on clusters with multiple front-ends.